Arizona vs. Michigan State College Basketball Predictions & Picks - November 23

 Arizona vs. Michigan State Predictions & Picks: Spread, Total - November 23

-Thursday's game at Acrisure Arena has the Arizona Wildcats (5-0) going head to head against the Michigan State Spartans (3-2) at 4:00 PM ET on November 23.
-Our computer prediction projects a 79-70 victory for Arizona, who are favored by our model.
+Thursday's game that pits the Arizona Wildcats (5-0) against the Michigan State Spartans (3-2) at Acrisure Arena has a projected final score of 79-70 (based on our computer prediction) in favor of Arizona, who is the favorite in this matchup by our model.
+Tipoff is at 4:00 PM ET on November 23.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!